 It has not been processed in any way.
 Most hams are cured, but ham roast isn’t cured at all… It’s “fresh” like a variety of other roasts: rump roast, pork shoulder roast, etc.

-Ham Roasts are leaner cuts of pork, they aren’t naturally tender and it has longer meat fibers.
+Ham Roasts are leaner cuts of pork, they aren't naturally tender and it has longer meat fibers.
 It also has less fat marbling inside the meat than a pork shoulder and Boston butt roast.
-Ham Roast comes from the hind leg of pork, and it has a nice fat layer on the outer layer.
+Ham Roast comes from the hind leg of pork, and it has a nice fat side on the outer layer.
 Ham roasts can be purchased as boneless ham or bone-in ham.

 This recipe is the best way to cook a fresh ham roast, in my opinion!
-Prep only takes about 15 minutes, then you can sit back and relax as your oven does all the work for the next 2 and 1/2 hrs.
+Prep only takes about 15 minutes, then you can sit back and relax as your oven does all the work for the next 2 and ½ hrs.

 Ingredients